-However, the various values of these SIP headers, such as user names, IP and email addresses, is not what is relevant.
-FortiVoice, through the use of the SIP header collector, simply parses the names of the SIP headers themselves in order to pass along identifying information of a caller for inter-PBX communication.
+However, various values of these SIP headers, such as user names, IP and email addresses, is not what is relevant.
+FortiVoice uses the SIP header collector to parse the names of the SIP headers and pass along identifying information of a caller for inter-PBX communication.

-For example, one PBX may be located in Ottawa, and another PBX located in Vancouver, both responsible for your company's support services.
-A customer calls into the Ottawa call center, and their identifying information is retrieved by the Ottawa PBX.
-If the call must then be transferred over to the Vancouver PBX, that identifying information is transmitted to the Vancouver PBX thanks to the SIP collector.
-This helps the customer avoid having to provide their identifying information again.
+For example, one PBX can be located in Ottawa and another one in Vancouver.
+Both PBXs are responsible for your company's support services.
+A customer calls into the Ottawa call center, and the Ottawa PBX retrieves the customer's identifying information.
+If the call must then be transferred over to the Vancouver PBX, the SIP collector transmits the identifying information to that PBX.
+With this transfer, customers do not have to provide their identifying information again.